joostkremers/pandoc-mode/docs/index.md

 When you run Pandoc, `pandoc-mode` also generates a few messages, which are logged in a buffer called `*Pandoc-mode log*`.
-You will rarely need to see this, since `pandoc-mode` displays a message telling you whether Pandoc finished successfully or not.
+You will rarely need to see this, since `pandoc-mode` displays a message in the echo area telling you whether Pandoc finished successfully or not.
 In the latter case, the output buffer is displayed, so you can see the error that Pandoc reported.
 Still, you can display the log buffer with `C-c / L`.
 This can be helpful if you want to know the exact command that Emacs executed to run Pandoc.

 Note that when you run Pandoc, Pandoc normally doesn’t read the input file on disk.
-Rather, Emacs feeds it the contents of the buffer through `stdin`.
-This means that you don’t actually have to save your file before running Pandoc.
-Whatever is in your buffer, saved or not, is passed to Pandoc.
-Alternatively, if the region is active, only the region is sent.
+Rather, Emacs feeds it the contents of the buffer through `stdin` to Pandoc.
+If you have an active region in the buffer, only the region is sent.

-If you call the command to run Pandoc with a prefix argument `C-u` (so the whole key sequence becomes `C-c / C-u r`), Emacs asks you for an output format to use.
+If you want to run Pandoc and use an different output format than the one set for the buffer, you can use a prefix argument `C-u` (so the whole key sequence becomes `C-c / C-u r`).
 If there is a settings file for the format you specify, the settings in it will be passed to Pandoc instead of the settings in the current buffer.
-If there is no settings file, `pandoc-mode` will create one with just the input and output formats, and in addition the output file name is set to the same base name as the input file with an extension appropriate for the output format.
+If there is no settings file, `pandoc-mode` will create one with just the input and output formats.
+The output in that case is saved to a file with the same base name as the input file and an extension appropriate for the output format.

 Note that specifying an output format this way does not change the output format or any of the settings in the buffer, it just changes the